angelahyoon/angelahyoon/README.md

 ### Hello there 👋 I'm Angela!

 I am...
-* currently working on improving fleet/vehicle safety @geotab
-* studying Mathematical Statistics and Data Visualization at @uWaterloo
+* studying many aspects of statistics at @uWaterloo
 * exploring my creative zeal through design work and content creating! 📹🎨
 * pronouns: she/her
-* You can reach me at [hy2yoon@uwaterloo.ca](hy2yoon@uwaterloo.ca), I would love to learn about 2023 opportunities :-)
+* You can reach me at [hy2yoon@uwaterloo.ca](hy2yoon@uwaterloo.ca), I would love to learn about summer / fall 2023 opportunities :)